lowfatcomputing/amforth/doc/source/recipes/Arduino-HelloWorld.rst

   > $25 constant PORTB
   > $24 constant DDRB

-The sign > is the command prompt, if you see it, you can enter any commands.
+The sign :command:`>` is the command prompt, if you see it, you can enter any commands.
 You'll never enter that character yourselves.
 A command line can be up to 80 characters long, if you need a longer one, you'll need to change the